China’s mask boom takes fabric away for nappy makers - Borneo Post Online

 “It’s not that we lack the capacity for production, but the costs are extremely high,” said Huang Tenglong, deputy general manager of diaper maker Fujian Time and Tianhe Industrial Co.

-Lin Yanting, deputy general manager of another nappy-maker DaddyBaby, said the cost of non-woven fabric remains around 50,000-60,000 yuan per tonne.
+Lin Yanting, deputy general manager of another nappy-maker DaddyBaby, said the cost of non-woven fabric remains around 50,000 to 60,000 yuan per tonne.

 “A diaper uses more material than a mask but… I will only turn a profit if I use (the fabric) for a mask,” he said.